waok8s/waofed/README.md

 This Operator uses [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder), so we basically follow the Kubebuilder way.
 See the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html) for details.

-NOTE: You can run it with [kind](https://kind.sigs.k8s.io/) with the following command.
+NOTE: You can run it with [kind](https://kind.sigs.k8s.io/) with the following command, but currently it is needed to re-create the clusters on every reboot.

 ```sh
 ./hack/dev-kind-reset-clusters.sh